WIBW (AM): Sharing time

 Beginning in 1929, WIBW was required to share time on 580 kHz with Kansas State University's radio station KSAC (later KKSU), broadcasting in Manhattan, Kansas.
 Under the terms of the shared time agreement, the university station was on the air during afternoons, with WIBW broadcasting the other times of the day.
 While it was common for stations to share frequencies in the early days of radio, what was unusual was that this arrangement lasted for over seventy years.
 WIBW made several attempts to acquire full time operation on the frequency, especially after 1957, when Oscar Stauffer bought the Daily Capital.
 Despite political pressure, KSAC/KKSU stayed on the air.

 In December 2001, Kansas State decided to move its sports broadcasts to the Mid-America Ag Network (MAAN), after airing them on WIBW continuously since 1969 and off-and-on since the 1950s.
 WIBW countered that a 1969 amendment to the timeshare agreement had granted WIBW the right to broadcast Wildcat football in exchange for allowing KKSU (then still KSAC) to extend its operating hours by 15 minutes each weekday.
 After long negotiations, WIBW's parent company Morris Communications agreed to update the arrangement in exchange for full use of the broadcasting hours.
 This resulted in WIBW buying KKSU's timeslot for $1.5 million, in addition to transferring exclusive rights to all Wildcat sporting events to MAAN.
 KKSU's final day of broadcasting was November 27, 2002.

 Royals and Jayhawks

-In 1969, the Kansas City Royals baseball team began playing, with WIBW carrying the games.
-In the Royals' early years, WIBW was considered the flagship station for the team's radio chain.
+In 1969, the Kansas City Royals of Major League Baseball's American League began play, with WIBW carrying the games.
+In the Royals' early years, WIBW was considered the flagship station for the team's radio network.
 WIBW is one of the few stations which has broadcast Royals games continuously since the franchise's first season.

 In 2006, WIBW became the Topeka outlet for Kansas Jayhawks football and men's basketball games.
 On June 14, 2014, the Capital-Journal reported that WIBW would end its pact with the University of Kansas.
 The station renewed its University of Kansas affiliation in 2016, although the Jayhawks broadcasts subsequently moved to KMAJ and KWIC-FM.